lepture/python-livereload/docs/guardfile.rst

 Guardfile
 =========

-Guardfile is an executable python file which defines the tasks Python LiveReload should guard.
+:file:`Guardfile` is an executable python file which defines the tasks Python LiveReload should guard.

 Writing Guardfile is simple (or not).